dotnet/docs-aspire/docs/database/azure-cosmos-db-component.md

 }
 ```

-The recommended connection approach is to use an account endpoint, which works with the <xref:Aspire.Microsoft.Azure.Cosmos.AzureCosmosDBSettings.Credential?displayProperty=nameWithType> property to establish a connection.
+The recommended connection approach is to use an account endpoint, which works with the <xref:Aspire.Microsoft.Azure.Cosmos.MicrosoftAzureCosmosSettings.Credential?displayProperty=nameWithType> property to establish a connection.
 If no credential is configured, the <xref:Azure.Identity.DefaultAzureCredential> is used:

 ```json
 {